The history of hemp

 CO2 absorption High Moderate

-Soil health Improves soil Often depletes soil
+Soil health Improves soil Often depletes the soil

 Water usage Low High